 After the Civil War, the vote was extended to members of all races by virtue of the 15th Amendment.
 In the former Confederate states, various laws were passed to inhibit the voting of former slaves.
-Among those laws were “poll taxes” that required a payment to the government prior to voting.
+Among those laws were “poll taxes” requiring a payment to the government prior to voting.

 Constitution Provided for States to Determine Voting Laws